bjornmeansbear/rwdfruhoh.ookb.co/_root/tellusaboutyou.md

 ---
+layout: "tellus"
-title : "Tell Us About You"
+title: "Tell Us About You"
+jumbohed: "What are you up to?"
+jumbodek: "If you've taken a look through our work and think we might make good partners, we would love to hear about your idea."
 ---

-#What are you up to?
-If you've taken a look through our work and think we might make good partners, drop a line!
-We love hearing about smart people and great ideas.

-##We'd love to hear from you.
-Form, etc. will go here...